 Some Tips For The Annapurna Base Camp Trek In November

-- Always remember to pre-book your food and accommodation to avoid any hassles in the last minute.
+- Always remember to pre-book your food and accommodation to avoid any hassles at the last minute.

 - If possible, travel under the guidance of an experienced guide or local porter.